ssangjunpark/fm/README.md

 📝 **Acknowledgements**
 * The model structure implementation is modified from Cheng Chi's [diffusion_policy](https://github.com/real-stanford/diffusion_policy) repo.
 The code is under external/diffusion_policy (MIT license).
 Some code that we modified is located under external/models.
 * We use some functions from Alexander Tong's [TorchCFM](https://github.com/atong01/conditional-flow-matching) repo (MIT license).
 It is installed through pip.
-* Please download the PushT demonstration datat from Google Drive (id=1KY1InLurpMvJDRb14L9NlXT_fEsCvVUq&confirm=t) from Cheng Chi's
+* Please download the PushT and robomimic demonstration data from Cheng Chi's [diffusion_policy](https://github.com/real-stanford/diffusion_policy) repo.
-[diffusion_policy](https://github.com/real-stanford/diffusion_policy) repo.
 * Please download the Franka Kitchen demonstration data from Nur Muhammad Shafiullah's [Behavior Transformers](https://mahis.life/bet/) repo (MIT license).